grafana/tempo/docs/sources/tempo/operations/troubleshooting/metrics-generator.md

   metrics_ingestion_time_range_slack: 30s
 ```

+If spans are regularly exceeding this value you may want to consider reviewing your tracing pipeline to see if you have excessive buffering.
+Note that increasing this value allows the generator to consume more spans, but does reduce the accuracy of metrics because spans farther
+away from "now" are included.

 ### Max active series

 The generator protects itself and your remote-write target by having a maximum number of series the generator produces.